kallookoo/lamp/README.md

 ## Available distros

-* Debian (Tested on Debian 11 installed in Virtual Maquine and using bridge mode)
+* Debian (Tested on Debian 11 installed in Virtual Maquine)
 * Ubuntu (It is not tested, but it should work perfectly)

 ## Packages